rocketinsights/terraform-blog-default-tags/README.md

   .......
 }
 ```
-The final tags for module.default-tags-dynamodb-alternate.aws_dynamodb_table.default-tags-module are
+The final tags for `module.default-tags-dynamodb-alternate.aws_dynamodb_table.default-tags-module` are
 ```
 "app-id" = "Terraform Default Tags"
 "owner"  = "Alt Owner"
 ```

 ### Modules with both Default and Alternate Tags
-If an AWS module requires both the default and alternate default tags, the default and alternate AWS providers can be defined
+If an AWS module requires both the default and alternate default tags, define the default and alternate AWS providers
-and both providers can be passed to module.
-Then the module can assign which AWS resource uses which AWS provider.
+and pass both providers to module.
+Then the module assigns the correct AWS provider to the AWS resource.

-This is valuable since certain AWS resources like aws_s3_bucket_object have a maximum limit of 10 tags.
+This is valuable since certain AWS resources like aws_s3_bucket_object have a **maximum limit of 10 tags**.

 ```terraform
 locals {